uikit/uikit-site/docs/pages/offcanvas.md

 ### Keyboard interaction

-The Offcanvas component can be accessed through keyboard using the following keys.
+The Offcanvas component can be accessed through the keyboard using the following keys.

 - The <kbd>esc</kbd> key closes the offcanvas.
 This behaviour is disabled if the `bg-close: false` option is set.